QCrypt/qcrypt-website/content/2026/sessions/tutorial/Bozzio.md

 ## Biography

-After completing a physics degree at Imperial College London, Mathieu pursued a PhD in quantum cryptography at Université Paris-Saclay.
-Currently working as a senior postdoc for the University of Vienna’s “Quantum Information Science and Quantum Computation” group, his research interests include the design of quantum-cryptographic primitives beyond QKD, the study of practical quantum advantage and the search for new physical security assumptions.
+Mathieu Bozzio is a senior postdoctoral researcher at the University of Vienna’s “Quantum Information Science and Quantum Computation” group.
+His research interests include the design of quantum-cryptographic primitives beyond QKD, the study of practical quantum advantage and the search for new physical security assumptions.
+Before that, he completed a physics degree at Imperial College London and a PhD in quantum cryptography at Université Paris-Saclay.

 ## Abstract